Meet the Team

 Dr. Kaffer is a licensed Clinical Psychologist and a mother of three little girls.
 She earned her doctorate degree in Clinical psychology (PsyD) from Midwestern University.
 During her postdoctoral residency, she created and lead an intensive outpatient treatment program for military members at a local psychiatric hospital.
 She has taught multiple graduate level courses and serves as a certified supervisor for the Arizona Board of Behavioral health.

-Dr. Kaffer has also shared her knowledge and expertise on all things motherhood as a public speaker.
+Dr. Kaffer has also shares her knowledge and expertise on all things motherhood as a public speaker.
 Dr. Kaffer believes women do not have to sacrifice themselves to have a happy and functional family because it is not about saying "Me first" it is about saying "Me too."

 *Accepts Cash Pay, TriCare (East and West), and Aetna